I implement active learning strategies in the classroom and aim to increase the level of statistical and quantitative reasoning in biology curriculum.

 "Sara was available outside of class, and she was always concerned for her students.
 She made the discussions fun and encouraged the students to contribute to the discussion.
 Even when she could not answer a question during the discussion, she would follow up with an e-mail to answer the question.
 Great TA." --- undergraduate student, Evolution (Bio 3501), Washington University

-Rowan University · Department of Biological Sciences · 201 Mullica Hill Road · Glassboro, NJ 08028
+Rowan University · Department of Biological & Biomedical Sciences · 201 Mullica Hill Road · Glassboro, NJ 08028